Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Sensitivity calculation

-Firstly, a total event rate method is used to estimate the detection sensitivity.
+Firstly, a total-event-rate method is used to estimate the detection sensitivity.
 The total numbers of events of the geoneutrino signal and solar neutrino background after the energy and $\cos \theta_\odot$ cuts are obtained as